Will-Griffiths-Ireland/Memoria/README.md

 This game is a demonstration of my Javascript skills, presented through an interactive website in pure HTML5 & CSS3.

-Memoria is a vibrant card based memory reaction game that aims to be family friendly.
+Memoria is a vibrant, card based, memory challenge game for all ages.
-The game uses a combination of card themes with distinctive iconography ​
+There are 6 core family friendly themes and icon sets ​